sigcpp/sigcpp.github.io/_posts/2020-10-12-ponder-runtime-efficiency.md

 ### 2.&nbsp;&nbsp; Exercise

-Write a **baseline** C++ program using just selection statements to solve the problem and analyze its space and time needs at run time.
+Write a **baseline** C++ program using just selection statements to solve the problem and analyze its runtime space and time needs.
 Then **revise** the program and analyze its space and time needs in relation to the baseline.
-If you are able to write only the baseline version, do attempt to analyze its space and time needs.
+If you are able to write only the baseline version, please do attempt to analyze its space and time needs.

 I recommend using this pre-configured [Compiler Explorer link](https://godbolt.org/z/xvaY1n) to develop the baseline program and the revision.
-I also recommend placing the analysis text in a GitHub gist or repo.
+I also recommend placing the text of your analysis in a GitHub gist or repo.
 Please follow the instructions included at the end of this post to submit solutions.

 {% include start-aside.html kind="warn" show_icon=true %}